Synaco/prolug-linux-admin/unit4/u4_lab.md

      whoami
      ```
      How many other users are on this system?
 What does the `pts/0` mean on Google?
+         - I was the last to login and no others are on the system.
 7. Check running processes and services

    ```bash